petaverse-cloud/pv-docs-site/docs/petority/accounts/password.md

     Tap **User** > **Account security**.
 2. Initiate Password Reset:

-    Locate and click on **Password Reset**.
+    Locate and click on **Change password**.
 3. Receive a Verification Email:

-    Click the **Get Code** button, a verification code will be sent to the email address associated with your account.
+    Click the **Get code** button, a verification code will be sent to the email address associated with your account.

 4. Complete Email Verification: